T. K. Balachandran

 T. K. Balachandran was an Indian actor who worked mainly in Malayalam films.
 He has acted in more than 200 films.
-His areas of contribution includes Production, Dialogue, Story, Screenplay.
-He is the first actor to do a double role in the history of Malayalam cinema.
+His areas of contribution includes production, dialogue, story, screenplay.
+He is the first actor to play a double role in the history of Malayalam cinema.

 Background

-T. K. Balachandran was born as the fifth son of Kunjan Pillai and Parukkuttiyamma.
+T. K. Balachandran was the fifth son of Kunjan Pillai and Parukkuttiyamma.
 At 13 years of age, he acted in the movie "Prahlaada" in 1940.
 In 1968, he acted in Viruthan Shanku, the first full-length comedy in Malayalam cinema directed by P. Venu.
 In 1998, the Malayalam, Tamil, Kannada and Telugu Cinema Industry jointly elected him President of the South Indian Film Chamber.
 Taking into consideration his invaluable contributions to Indian Cinema, he was awarded the President's gold medal.
-He has also received numerous awards and recognition.
-He died at home in Thiruvananthapuram, at 78 years of age, on 15 December 2005 after fighting a prolonged battle with cancer.
-He is survived by his wife and son.
+He has received numerous other awards and recognition.
+He died at his home in Thiruvananthapuram, at 78 years of age, on 15 December 2005 after fighting a prolonged battle with cancer.
+He was survived by his wife and son.